Skip to main content

 ZYN nicotine pouches have become ubiquitous in convenience stores, petrol stations, and online markets.
 Marketed as a "tobacco-free" alternative, they've attracted millions of users seeking nicotine without the smoke, smell, or social stigma of cigarettes.
 But the key question remains: are they actually bad for you?

 The answer is nuanced.
-ZYNs are significantly safer than cigarettes or vaping from a respiratory and cancer perspective.
-However, they're not consequence-free.
+For existing smokers, ZYN likely carries a lower-risk profile than cigarettes because it avoids combustion and smoke exposure.
+Compared with vaping, the trade-offs are less absolute: ZYN avoids inhaled aerosol, but that does not make it consequence-free.
+Whether it is lower risk depends on what you're comparing it to (see our broader analysis: are nicotine pouches safe).
 This article examines the clinical evidence on ZYN's health effects, addresses the legitimate concerns about youth use, and positions ZYN within the broader landscape of nicotine products.

 ZYN Composition: Understanding What You're Using